New Formulations and Discretization Insights for the Electric Autonomous Dial-a-Ride Problem

 Another recent line of research on the DARP introduces an event-based formulation \citep{Gaul2022, Gaul2024}.
-In this formulation, each event represents the vehicle’s state, defined by its current location, onboard customers, and the sequence of visited requests.
 This formulation resembles the classical arc-based one of \citet{doi:10.1287/opre.1060.0283}, but instead relies on a network in which nodes represent events and arcs capture feasible transitions between them.
 This structure inherently satisfies pairing, precedence, and capacity constraints, thereby reducing the number of explicit constraints required in the model and enhancing computational performance.

 We now turn to the development of exact algorithms for E-ADARP.
-In addition to the standard DARP constraints, E-ADARP has to track the vehicle's state of charge (SoC) to determine when, where, and how much to recharge, which complicates both the routing and scheduling decisions. \citet{Bongiovanni2019} are the first to solve E-ADARP exactly, employing a branch-and-cut approach based on an arc-based formulation.
+In addition to the standard DARP constraints, E-ADARP has to track the SoC to determine when, where, and how much to recharge, which complicates both the routing and scheduling decisions. \citet{Bongiovanni2019} are the first to solve E-ADARP exactly, employing a branch-and-cut approach based on an arc-based formulation.
 Subsequently, \citet{Su2024} propose a B\&P algorithm that significantly improves computational efficiency compared to \citet{Bongiovanni2019}.
 As mentioned earlier, their approach leverages fragments as the basis for generating paths in the subproblem.
 More recently, \citet{Stallhofer2025} apply an event-based formulation to E-ADARP, extending the works of \citet{Gaul2022, Gaul2024}.
 With the support of additional tailored cuts, their method achieves superior performance over \citet{Su2024} on most reported benchmark instances when each recharging station is allowed to be visited at most once.
 However, no additional tests are provided for cases with higher visit limits.